PeterBengtson/control-tower-log-aggregator/README.md

 don't contain millions of log files or the concatenation lambda may time out.
 If you can, empty these buckets from all versions of all objects.
 This is easily done in the console using the Empty button or using the CLI.

+If the log files are encrypted with KMS keys from other accounts, make sure the originating accounts allow the Log Archive to use them.

 If you have Control Tower version 2.8 or 2.9 installed, clean out the entire contents of the Control Tower log bucket access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`) right before you begin installation of this application.